Yedomon/R-for-geographic-map-Session-1/README.md

 ```

 >  Please skip this part if you do not encounter package installation troubles.
+Continue [here](https://github.com/Yedomon/R-for-geographic-map-Session-1/blob/master/README.md#1-working-directory-setting-data-preparation-and-shapefile-importation)